msoedov/Alfred-collection/Readme.md

 * [Say it with GIFs](https://github.com/packal/repository/raw/master/net.deanishe.alfred.gifs/say_it_with_gifs-1.0.alfredworkflow) - Browse your horde of GIFs and get their URLs

-* [Sci-Hub](https://github.com/packal/repository/raw/master/cc.gndclouds.sci-hub/sci-hub.alfredworkflow) - Sci-Hub is a website that provides free access to millions of research papers and books by mirroring official sources, often bypassing publishers' paywalls in various ways.
+* [Sci-Hub](https://github.com/packal/repository/raw/master/cc.gndclouds.sci-hub/sci-hub.alfredworkflow) - A workflow for searching Sci-Hub for Alfred

 * [Scratchpad Workflow](https://github.com/packal/repository/raw/master/com.customct.ScratchPad/scratchpad.alfredworkflow) - A workflow to use the Alfred Prompt as a scratchpad.